 The chairs were made in the same way using smaller silicone muffin cups.
 While the Plaster of Paris was still wet they stuck some skewers inside for the legs.
-According to the “muffin borrowing fairy”, the table and chairs were ready within minutes and they just popped out of those molds.
+Apparently she saw me making some geometric Christmas trees using a similar technique and stole the idea 😉 According to the “muffin borrowing fairy”, the table and chairs were ready within minutes and they just popped out of those molds.
 And I’ve been wondering why our muffins always taste so gritty.

 I think the inlay looks so pretty and adds a touch of class to bistro tables.

 Gritty muffins aside, I think the table and chairs look lovely and fit the decor perfectly.
 They also borrowed some graphics from The Graphics Fairy to make the sign at the back.

 I’m not quite sure how they got it right to print that tiny sign, but I suspect they may have borrowed our printer at some stage too 😉 For the frame she mentioned that they just used some skewers.
 Now I know why we keep running out of skewers too.
 Psssstt she also told me they used skewers to make some awesome miniature washboards. 😀

 The whole vibe at the fairy bistro is very relaxed and natural; borrowed bits and all.